Academic Integrity Hub at UBC Vancouver

 Supporting UBC students suspected of

-The diversionary process is available when the student admits to having committed academic misconduct, the misconduct is not egregious, and it is the student’s first offence.
-A first offence means there is no previous academic misconduct record.
+The diversionary process is available when the student admits to having committed academic misconduct and it is the student’s first offense.
+A first offense means there is no previous academic misconduct record.
 Both Faculty and student need to agree to engage in the diversionary process.